St. Rafqa's Biography

-So Rafqa asked God to help Her and clear Her thoughts.
-Thus, Her decision, to devote Her life to Jesus-Christ and to become a nun was Her greatest joy.
+Rafqa asked God to help her and clear her thoughts.
+Thus, her decision, to devote her life to Jesus Christ and to become a nun was her greatest joy.

 2- RAFQA in the Congregation of the Mariamettes (1859 - 1871)

-At that time, Rafqa felt drawn in the religious life so she asked God to help her achieve her desire.
+At that time, Rafqa felt drawn to the religious life and asked God to help her achieve her desire.
 She decided to go to the convent of Our Lady of Deliverance in Bikfaya.
-There, she joined the Mariamettes, founded by Father Joseph Gemayel.
+There, she joined the Mariamette Order, founded by Father Joseph Gemayel.

 When she entered the convent church, she felt deep joy and happiness.
 One look at the icon of Our Lady of Deliverance was enough to confirm God’s voice who told her to enter the religious life: "You will become a nun".
-The Mother Superior accepted Rafqa without questioning her, she entered the convent, after that, she refused to go back home with her father and his wife, when they came to discourage her from becoming a nun.
+The Mother Superior accepted Rafqa with no questions asked.
+Rafqa entered the convent, and refused to go back home with her father and his wife, when they came to discourage her from becoming a nun.

-Following a period of postulate, Rafqa wore the robe of novice related to the congregation on the feast of St. Joseph on March 19th, 1861.
+Following her postulate, Rafqa wore the congregation’s robe of novice on the feast of St. Joseph on March 19, 1861.
 A year later and at the same date, she pronounced her temporary vows.

-The new vower went to Ghazir's Seminary where she was in charge of kitchen service.
-Among the seminarians were Elias Howayek, later to become Patriarch, and Boutros El- Zoghbi, later to become Archbishop.
+She was sent to the seminary in Ghazir to take charge of the kitchen services.
+Among the seminarians were Elias Howayek, who became a Patriarch, and Boutros El- Zoghbi, who became an Archbishop.

 In 1860, Rafqa was sent to Deir El Qamar to teach catechism.
 There, she witnessed the bloody clashes that occurred in Lebanon during that period.
 On one occasion, she risked her own life by hiding a child under her robe and saving him from death.

 After a year in Deir El Qamar, Rafqa returned to Ghazir.
 In 1863, she was sent to teach in a school of her congregation in Byblos.
-One year later, she was transferred to Maad village.
+One year later, she was transferred to the village of Maad.
 There, with another nun, she spent seven years establishing a new school for girls, this was made possible through the generosity of Mr. Antoun Issa.

 3- RAFQA in the Lebanese Maronite Order: